-For accurate email archiving it’s important to support the following:
+For accurate email archiving, it’s important to support the following:

-- generate PDFs with clear-resolution
+- Generating PDFs with clear resolution.

 Ensure the following prerequisites are in place: